Thomas Latta: Intravenous infusion of saline

-"I attempted to restore the blood to its natural state, by injecting copiously into the larger intestines warm water.. trusting that the power of absorption might not be altogether lost, but by these means I produced, in no case, any permanent benefit..
-I at length resolved to throw the fluid immediately into the circulation.
+His letter described his method and the patient's response:: ' I at length resolved to throw the fluid immediately into the circulation.
 In this, having no precedent to direct me, I proceeded with much caution.
 The first subject of experiment was an aged female.
 She had apparently reached the last moments of her earthly existence, and now nothing could injure her – indeed, so entirely was she reduced, that I feared I should be unable to get my apparatus ready ere she expired.
 Having inserted a tube into the basilic vein, cautiously – anxiously, I watched the effects; ounce after ounce was injected, but no visible change was produced.
 Still persevering, I though she began to breathe less laboriously, soon the sharpened features, and sunken eye, and fallen jaw, pale and cold, bearing the manifest impress of death's signet, began to glow with returning animation; the pulse, which had long ceased, returned to the wrist; at first small and quick, by degrees it became more and more distinct ... and in the short space of half an hour, when six pints had been injected, she expressed in a firm voice that she was free from all uneasiness, actually became jocular, and fancied all she needed was a little sleep."
+Shortly after Latta left her the vomiting and diarrhoea returned and she died some 5 hours later.

+The technique was then used on other patients with further success but some failure.
 The results were published in The Lancet on 23 June 1832 and the methodology began to spread; by then the epidemic was on the wane.

-This extract from The Lancet graphically illustrates the treatment: "The very remarkable effects of this remedy require to be witnessed to be believed.
+This extract from The Lancet graphically illustrates the effects of successful treatment: "The very remarkable effects of this remedy require to be witnessed to be believed.
 Shortly after the commencement of the injection the pulse, which was not perceptible, gradually returns; the eyes, which were sunk and turned upwards, are suddenly brought forward, and the patient looks round as if in health, the natural heat of the body is gradually restored, the tongue and breath, which were in some cases at the temperature of 79° and 80°, rise to 88° and 90°, and soon become natural, the laborious respiration and oppression of weight of the chest are relieved ... the whole countenance assumes a natural healthy appearance".

 Results were inconsistent, almost certainly because the correct proportions of salt for physiological saline were then unknown, leaving Latta unable to gauge the proportions of potassium, sodium, bicarbonate, and chloride in the blood so as to prevent hemolysis and the destruction of red blood cells.
 Though a few of Latta's patients appear to have survived, most died after a temporary period of excitation like that described in his letter to the Lancet.
 The standard use of saline solutions (largely for recovery procedures) did not begin until 1902, when electrolyte balance and the mechanisms of hypovolemic shock were better understood.